Shinbutsu bunri: Consequences of the policy

 The campaign ultimately failed to destroy the influence of Buddhism on the Japanese people, who still needed funerals, graves and ancestral rites, all services traditionally provided by Buddhism.
 The state's first attempt to influence religious life therefore resulted in failure.
 In 1873, the government admitted that the effort to elevate Shinto above Buddhism had failed.
-However, the government did cause the diffusion of the idea that Shinto was the true religion of the Japanese, finally revealed after remaining for a long time hidden behind Buddhism.
+The government did cause the diffusion of the idea that Shinto was the true religion of the Japanese, finally revealed after remaining for a long time hidden behind Buddhism.

 In recent years, many historians have come to believe that the syncretism of kami and Buddhas (shinbutsu-shūgō) was just as authentically Japanese.
-The government was successful in creating the impression that Shinto and Buddhism in Japan are completely independent religions.
+The government was successful in separating Shinto and Buddhism in Japan as completely independent religions.
 Most Japanese today are unaware that some of their customary religious practices cannot be understood outside the context of the syncretism of kami and Buddhas.
 In discussing some Japanese Buddhist temples dedicated to the cult of kami Inari, Shinto scholar Karen Smyers comments: